VPremiss/Arabicable/README.md

 ### Changelogs

-You can check out the [[CHANGELOG.md]](CHANGELOG.md) file to track down all the package updates.
+You can check out the package's [changelogs](https://app.whatthediff.ai/changelog/github/VPremiss/Arabicable) online via WTD.

 ## Support

-Support the maintenance as well as the development of [other projects](https://github.com/sponsors/VPremiss) through sponsorship or one-time [donations](https://github.com/sponsors/VPremiss?frequency=one-time&sponsor=VPremiss).
+Support ongoing package maintenance as well as the development of **other projects** through [sponsorship](https://github.com/sponsors/VPremiss) or one-time [donations](https://github.com/sponsors/VPremiss?frequency=one-time&sponsor=VPremiss) if you prefer.

+And may Allah accept your strive; aameen.

 ### License